mjendrusch/salad/README.md

 axis of rotation.
 For designs with --screw_translation 0.0 this needs to be less than or equal to 360 / --replicate_count, as it will result in clashing structures otherwise.

+### --fixcenter_threshold
+Noise level above which the center of mass of each repeat unit is held fixed exactly at the specified --screw_radius.
+Default: 0.0001.

+### --compact_lr
+Learning rate for compactness loss, which improves repeat unit globularity.
+Default: 0.0 (disabled).
+Reasonable values lie in the range 1e-4 to 1e-3.

+### --clash_lr
+Learning rate for anti-clash loss, which counteracts clashes in generated structures.
+Default: 0.0 (disabled).
+Reasonable values lie in the range 5e-3 to 1e-1.

+### --f_small
+Maximum fraction of small amino acids (ALA / GLY) in generated structures.
+This filters high-ALA/GLY structures which are unlikely to be designable without the need for structure prediction.
+Small amino acids can also be reduced by increasing --clash_lr.
+Default: 1.0 (disabled).
+Reasonable values are 0.10 (strict), 0.20 (lax)

+### --f_strand
+Maximum fraction of beta strand residues in generated structures.
+This filters high-strand structures which are unlikely to be designable without the need for structure prediction.
+Default: 1.0 (disabled).
+An example reasonable value is 0.3, if you want no all-beta folds.

 ### --mix_output (couple or replicate)
 Specifies if repeat units should be averaged for symmetrization (couple)